Crash On Base (CRASH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Crash On Base Historical Price

-According to the latest data gathered on Crash On Base live price page, the current price of Crash On Base is 0.00255325USD.
-The circulating supply of Crash On Base(CRASH) is 956.31M CRASH , giving it a market capitalization of $2.44M.
+According to the latest data gathered on Crash On Base live price page, the current price of Crash On Base is 0.0026364USD.
+The circulating supply of Crash On Base(CRASH) is 956.31M CRASH , giving it a market capitalization of $2.52M.

 The Crash On Base Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CRASH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.